-Should a recreational vessel need to anchor for a short duration due to an emergency, the operator must contact PSOC at +1 (250) 627-2522 and provide the mitigating circumstances, as well as the location and the expected duration of the anchorage, to ensure the safety of the vessel and other port users.
+Should a recreational vessel need to anchor for a short duration due to an emergency, the operator must contact PSOC on VHF 68 or at +1 (250) 627-2522 and provide the mitigating circumstances, as well as the location and the expected duration of the anchorage, to ensure the safety of the vessel and other port users.
 PRPA may not agree to the proposed anchorage and may direct the vessel to another location.